kirthika604/project-Spider/README.md

-**You describe the dataset you wish existed; Spider roams the web, gathers the scattered pieces, links them together, and builds it for you as a clean database with the source of every value.**
+**You describe the dataset you wish existed; Spider roams the web, gathers the scattered pieces, links them together, and builds it for you as a clean database with the source of every value.
+Project Spider uses technology to reduce the time and effort spent collecting and verifying information from the web.
+By automating data collection, standardizing scattered information, and preserving source evidence, it turns fragmented web data into trusted, reusable datasets.
+This enables developers, researchers, and organizations to make faster, more reliable, and data-driven decisions, creating a more efficient future.**

 Spider is project-local, like git.
 Run `spider init` once in your project folder, say what data you want in `spider.yaml`, and read the result back